drostron/slamdata-docs/source/sql-squared-reference.rst

 When executing a ``JOIN`` in SQL² against MongoDB, the analytics engine will decide whether to use the mapreduce API, or the aggregation API along with the ``$lookup`` operator.
-This operator was introduced in MongoDB version 3.2 and allows the equivalent of a left outer equijoin.
+This operator was introduced in MongoDB version 3.2 and is the equivalent of a left outer equijoin.
 You can find out more `here <https://docs.mongodb.com/manual/reference/operator/aggregation/lookup>`__.

 To leverage the ``$lookup`` operator, the query must satisfy the following conditions that are imposed by MongoDB:

-* Must be running MongoDB 3.2 or newer
+* Must be running MongoDB 3.2 or newer.
-* One collection must use an indexed field
+* One collection must use an indexed field.
-* That collection must not be sharded
+* That collection must not be sharded.
-* Both collections must be in the same database
+* Both collections must be in the same database.
-* Match must be an equijoin, based on equality only (``a.field = b.field`` is ok, ``a.field < b.field`` is not)
+* Match must be an equijoin, based on equality only (``a.field = b.field`` is ok, ``a.field < b.field`` is not).

 If ``$lookup`` cannot be used, SlamData will fall back to utilizing the mapreduce API.
-Utilizing mapreduce is slower but more flexible and is also backwards compatible for MongoDB 2.6 and newer.
+Utilizing mapreduce is slower but more flexible and is also backwards compatible for MongoDB 2.6 and later.